-Test Case 4.1
+Test case 4.1

-- 1. Assessor to observe users accessing cloud services using their organisation issued accounts on an untrusted device or from an incognito browser session. - 2.
+- Assessor to observe users accessing cloud services using their organisation issued accounts on an untrusted device or from an incognito browser session. - 2.
 If test 1 is not possible, the assessor should share an incognito browser session from their device and then observe the user accessing the cloud services. - 3.
 Repeat the test for each authentication service in use.

 If the test results in the user or administrator being prompted for a form of MFA before access is granted, then award a Pass.

 Otherwise, record a Fail.

 If you determine a Pass result for all sub-tests, then record a Pass result for this test case.
-Otherwise, record a Fail result.